FrankSHLi/ThingsProDoc/ModbusToCloudFromScratch.md

 Reset to default

 If the unit has been installed prior, we should reset it back to default before installing ThingsPro Edge.
-The commands listed below is for `armhf`.
-For `amd64`, please re-image the unit.

 ```sh
 mx-set-def